paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 (2) **Core capacity improvement project.—** — The term “core capacity improvement project” means a substantial corridor-based capital investment in an existing fixed guideway system that increases the capacity of a corridor by not less than 10 percent.
 The term does not include project elements designed to maintain a state of good repair of the existing fixed guideway system.

-(3) **Corridor-based bus rapid transit project.—** — The term “corridor-based bus rapid transit project” means a small start project utilizing buses in which the project represents a substantial investment in a defined corridor as demonstrated by features that emulate the services provided by rail fixed guideway public transportation systems, including defined stations; traffic signal priority for public transportation vehicles; short headway bidirectional services for a substantial part of weekdays and weekend days; and any other features the Secretary may determine support a long-term corridor investment, but the majority of which does not operate in a separated right-of-way dedicated for public transportation use during peak periods.
+(3) **Corridor-based bus rapid transit project.—** — The term “corridor-based bus rapid transit project” means a small start project utilizing buses in which the project represents a substantial investment in a defined corridor as demonstrated by features that emulate the services provided by rail fixed guideway public transportation systems, including defined stations; traffic signal priority for public transportation vehicles; short headway bidirectional services for a substantial part of weekdays; and any other features the Secretary may determine support a long-term corridor investment, but the majority of which does not operate in a separated right-of-way dedicated for public transportation use during peak periods.

 (4) **Fixed guideway bus rapid transit project.—** — The term “fixed guideway bus rapid transit project” means a bus capital project—